massquantity/LibRecommender/doc/user_guide.md

 ## Practical Issues in Recommendation System

-Since the open source of LibRecommender, a lot of people have raised questions to us, either through Email or Github Issues.
+Since the open source of LibRecommender, a lot of people have raised questions to us, either through Email or GitHub Issues.
 From our view, these questions can mainly be divided into three categories:

 + **Cold-Start problem**:  It is very common to encounter new users or items that doesn't exist in training data, so how can we make recommendations for them?

 + **Changing-Feature problem**:  In real-world scenarios, users' features are very likely to change every time we make recommendations for them.
 For example, a user's location may change many times a day, and we may need to take this into account.
-This feature problem can actually be combined with the cold-start problem.
+This feature issue can actually be combined with the cold-start issue.
 For example, a user has appeared in training data, but his/her location doesn't exist in training data's `location` feature, so what do we do?

 + **Model-retrain problem**:  When we get some new data, we definitely want to retrain the old model with these new data, but this is actually not easy for some deep learning models.
 The reason lies in the new users/items that may appear in the new data.
 In deep learning models, embedding variables are usually used, and their shape are preassigned and fixed during and after training.
-The same problem also goes with new features.
+The same issue also goes with new features.
 If we load the old model and want to train it with new users/items/features, these embedding shape must be expanded, which is not allowed in TensorFlow (at least to my knowledge).
-One workaround is to combine the new data with the old data, then retrain the model with all of the data.
+One workaround is to combine the new data with the old data, then retrain the model with all the data.
 But it would be a waste of time and resources to retrain the whole data every time we get some new data, so what do we do?

 The next few sections will try to explain how we can handle these problems in LibRecommender.
 But first let us introduce the inner data structure inside the library, namely, the `DataInfo` object.